MarkReillyGMIT/TheoryOfAlgorithmsProject/README.md

 ## Questions and Answers:
 #### Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?

+The SHA-512 algorithm is a hashing function which is a mathematical algorithm that maps data of arbitrary size (often called the "message") to a bit array of a fixed size (the "hash value", "hash", or "message digest") [4].
+It cannot be reversed due to it being a one-way function - a one-way function is a function that is easy to compute on every input, but hard to invert given the image of a random input [5].

+In a hash function hundreds of one way operations take place sequentially, using the results from the earlier operation in the next operation.
+If trying to reverse it you would have to guess the two inputs in the later stage and then work back through the algorithm, but if you guess a number wrong there will be inconsistencies in the next stages.
+Using trial and error to guess the combinations to get a collision - a collision is when newly inserted key maps to an already occupied slot in a hash table [6] - is computationally expensive as there are to many combinations to guess.

+SHA-512 is theoretically possible to reverse, but it is realistically impossible due to how computationally expensive it will be, and the time taken will be much longer than a few million years.
+SHA-512 is bit dependent which means tha each bit of the output is dependent upon every bit in the input.
+This prevents anyone from splitting the algorithm up and trying to reverse calculate an input from each bit of the output hash separately [7].
+To solve just one output bit, you must know the entire input.

+Two features that hashing algorithms use in making them non-reversible are: "The Avalanche Effect" and "Nonlinearity."
+The avalanche effect which means that a small change in the input results in a significant change in the output, making it statistically indistinguishable from random [8].
+Since the output changes so dramatically with each input bit change, this stops anyone from building up relationships between inputs and outputs.
+Nonlinearity prevents anyone from using algebra techniques to solve the input from a given output.
+Hashing algorithms use many combinations of linear and non-linear operations.

+In conclusion it is realistically impossible to reverse the SHA-512 algorithm to retrieve the original message from the hash digest.

 #### Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?